boromandtaha134-arch/lookTroughTunnel/README.md

-# 🛰️ BSCore – Desktop Traffic Interceptor
+# lookThroughTunnel – Desktop Traffic Interceptor

 **lookThroughTunnel** is a lightweight desktop application designed to **capture, log, and analyze network traffic** from any desktop application in real-time.
 Think of it as a promising and extensible alternative to tools like **Wireshark** or **Burp Suite**, but optimized for **desktop apps traffic monitoring**.